-Our school's vision and values have at their heart the importance of treating each other as we would want to be treated ourselves, with Care, Consideration and Courtesy for all.
+Our school's vision and values have at their heart the importance of treating each other as we would want to be treated ourselves.
 This is one of the reasons why the work of UNICEF and Rights Respecting Schools is so significant to us.
 We are committed to respecting, upholding and promoting the rights of every child.
 This policy links to all 54 articles in the United Nations Convention.